 - Effort: Goals can lead to more effort; for example, if one typically produces four widgets per hour and has the goal of producing six, one may work more intensely to reach the goal than one would otherwise.

 - Persistence: People are more likely to work through setbacks if they are pursuing a goal.

 - Cognition: Goals can lead individuals to develop and change their behavior.

 Edwin Locke and his colleagues examined the behavioral effects of goal setting, and they found that 90 percent of laboratory and field studies involving specific and challenging goals led to higher performance, whereas those with easy or no goals showed minimal improvement.
 While some managers believe it is sufficient to urge employees to “do their best,” these researchers learned that people who are instructed to do their best generally do not.
 The reason is that if you want to elicit a specific behavior, you need to give a clear picture of what is expected.
 “Do your best” is too vague.
 A goal is important because it establishes a specified direction and measure of performance.

-You’ll recall from the discussion of SMART objectives in the Management chapter that setting effective goals and identifying the best means of meeting them are important aspects of the controlling function of managers.
+You’ll recall from the discussion of SMART objectives in the Management module that setting effective goals and identifying the best means of meeting them are important aspects of the controlling function of managers.
 It turns out that setting SMART goals is also a powerful way to motivate employees, especially when employees are able to participate in the goal-setting process.
 Specific, Measurable, Achievable, Realistic, and Time-constrained goals give both managers and employees clear direction and a way to measure performance.

 Goals and Feedback

 Managers need to track performance so employees can see how effective they have been in attaining their goals.
 Without proper feedback channels, employees find it impossible to adapt or adjust their behavior.
 Goal setting and feedback go hand-in-hand.
 Without feedback, goal setting is unlikely to work.